-The Islam in the Philippines series (DLSU Publishing House) publishes long and short research monographs, policy-oriented books, handbooks, and collections of multidisciplinary studies and analyses on historical and contemporary Islam and Muslims in the Philippines, including Muslim responses and experiences to colonial modernities.
-The series is in collaboration with Palgrave Macmillan on a project by project basis only.
+The Islam in the Philippines series publishes long and short research monographs, policy-oriented books, handbooks, and collections of multidisciplinary studies and analyses on historical and contemporary Islam and Muslims in the Philippines, including Muslim responses and experiences to colonial modernities.
+The series, previously partnered with the DLSU Publishing House, is presently being published by the IIUM Press (International Islamic University Malaysia), and in collaboration with Palgrave Macmillan on agreed titles only.

 - Nassef Manabilang Adiong, University of the Philippines Diliman

 - Jeffrey Ayala Milligan, Florida State University, USA

 - Mansoor L. Limba, Ateneo de Davao University, Philippines

 - Abdul M. Lantong, Mindanao State University, General Santos City

 - Ariel C. Lopez, University of the Philippines Diliman

 - Federico V. Magdalena, University of Hawaii-Manoa, USA

 - Kawashima Midori, Sophia University, Japan